MultiFileRegexpHeader

 Example2:

-/* violation on first line 'Line does not match expected header line of' */
+/* violation on first line 'Header mismatch, expected line content was' */

 // because headerFile is bigger then target java file